-Offer and acceptance are relatively simple to satisfy, however the other three are not.
+Offer and acceptance are relatively simple to satisfy, however the other 3 elements are not.
 An intention to create legal relations will always be presumed, in the absence of any evidence to the contrary.
 In order for there to be certainty there is a requirement for both a reasonable degree of certainty to the language and a reasonable degree of certainty that the document is complete.

 The final criteria and arguably the most important is consideration (a form of payment).
 Consideration does not have to take monetary form and can simply be a reciprocal benefit (or detriment).
 Usually a side letter is used to clarify the details of the contract and therefore the need for consideration is satisfied as there is a benefit to both parties.
-In the absence of any benefit or payment a side letter can only become legally binding if it is executed as a deed, which means, amongst other things, that it must state that the side letter is a deed and the parties’ signatures must be witnessed.
+In the absence of any benefit or payment a side letter can only become legally binding if it is executed as a deed, which means, amongst other things, that it must state that the side letter is a deed and the parties signatures must be witnessed.

 Because a court cannot make a contract (it can only interpret it) it is for the parties to ensure that it contains the appropriate legal language, obligations and standard clauses.
 The courts can however use their discretion to uphold a particular document to be a contract.